El Rushball and the Excellence in Broadcasting Network, serving humanity.

 They got a Nancy problem.

-Well, discursive is a really elevated way of saying rambling nonsensical, makes no sense, goes from topic to topic with no transition kind of speech.
+Well, discursive is a really elevated way of saying rambling, nonsensical, makes no sense, goes from topic to topic with no transition kind of speech.

 My dad used to call it talking to hear your head rattle.

-They don't feel like their position well to take advantage of most of the left thinks they've already won the election.
+Most of the left thinks they've already won the election.

 This story says that forecasts that the Democrats are going to cut deeply into Republican majority in Congress are a little premature at this point.

-Election trackers also point to Rhode Island Senator Link Chafee, the liberal Republican renegade who faces a dangerous primary challenge by his party's conservatives that could lead to a democratic turnover there.
+Election trackers also point to Rhode Island Senator Link Chafee, the liberal Republican renegade who faces a dangerous primary challenge by his party's conservatives that could lead to a Democratic turnover there.

 See, what difference would it make?